+Longstanding Navy Activities

-Longstanding Navy GWOT-Related Activities.
-The Navy for several years has carried out a variety of activities related to what the Bush administration refers to as the Global War on Terrorism (GWOT), including the following:
+The Navy for several years has carried out a variety of counterterrorism (CT) and irregular warfare (IW) activites, including the following:

-- Navy sailors, many of them individual augmentees (IAs), serving on the ground in Iraq and Afghanistan in various mission areas, including but not limited to medical and construction support; - surveillance by Navy ships and aircraft of suspected terrorists overseas; - maritime intercept operations (MIO) aimed at identifying and intercepting terrorists or weapons of mass destruction at sea, or potentially threatening ships or aircraft that are in or approaching U.S. territorial waters an activity that includes Navy participation in the multilateral Proliferation Security Initiative (PSI);1 - operations by Navy special operations forces, known as SEALs, that are directed against terrorists;2
+- Navy sailors, many of them individual augmentees (IAs), serving on the ground in Iraq and Afghanistan in various mission areas, including but not limited to medical and construction support; - Tomahawk cruise missile attacks on suspected terrorist training camps and facilities, such as those reportedly conducted in Somalia on March 3 and May 1, 2008, and those conducted in 1998 in response to the 1998 terrorist bombings of U.S. embassies in East Africa; - operations by Navy special operations forces, known as SEALs, that are directed against terrorists; - surveillance by Navy ships and aircraft of suspected terrorists overseas; - maritime intercept operations (MIO) aimed at identifying and intercepting terrorists or weapons of mass destruction at sea, or potentially threatening ships or aircraft that are in or approaching U.S. territorial waters-an activity that includes Navy participation in the multilateral Proliferation Security Initiative (PSI); - working with the Coast Guard to build maritime domain awareness (MDA)-a real-time understanding of activities on the world's oceans; - assisting the Coast Guard in port-security operations; - protection of forward-deployed Navy ships, an activity that was intensified following the terrorist attack on the Navy Aegis destroyer Cole (DDG-67) in October 2000 in the port of Aden, Yemen; and - protection of domestic and overseas Navy bases and facilities.